Image stabilization: Sensor-shift

 One of the primary disadvantages of moving the image sensor itself is that the image projected to the viewfinder is not stabilized.
-However, this is not an issue on cameras that use an electronic viewfinder (EVF), since the image projected on that viewfinder is taken from the image sensor itself.
 Similarly, the image projected to a phase-detection autofocus system that is not part of the image sensor, if used, is not stabilized.
+This is not an issue on cameras that use an electronic viewfinder (EVF), since the image projected on that viewfinder is taken from the image sensor itself.

 Some, but not all, camera-bodies capable of in-body stabilization can be pre-set manually to a given focal length.
 Their stabilization system corrects as if that focal length lens is attached, so the camera can stabilize older lenses, and lenses from other makers.
 This isn't viable with zoom lenses, because their focal length is variable.
 Some adapters communicate focal length information from the maker of one lens to the body of another maker.
 Some lenses that do not report their focal length can be retrofitted with a chip which reports a pre-programmed focal-length to the camera body.
 Sometimes, none of these techniques work, and image-stabilization cannot be used with such lenses.

 In-body image stabilization requires the lens to have a larger output image circle because the sensor is moved during exposure and thus uses a larger part of the image.
 Compared to lens movements in optical image stabilization systems the sensor movements are quite large, so the effectiveness is limited by the maximum range of sensor movement, where a typical modern optically-stabilized lens has greater freedom.
 Both the speed and range of the required sensor movement increase with the focal length of the lens being used, making sensor-shift technology less suited for very long telephoto lenses, especially when using slower shutter speeds, because the available motion range of the sensor quickly becomes insufficient to cope with the increasing image displacement.

+In September 2023, Nikon has announced the release of Nikon Z f, which has the world’s first Focus-Point VR technology that centers the axis of sensor shift image stabilization at the autofocus point, rather than at the center of the sensor like the conventional sensor shift image stabilization system.
+This allows for vibration reduction at the focused point rather than just in the center of the image.